 The stroke attributes as a whole can be saved as presets or styles and reused to style multiple objects.
 Creating and using stroke styles enables the dynamic linking of stroke settings of objects to a single style definition.
 When the style is edited, all objects using the stroke style are automatically updated.

 Stroke styles can be defined using object references, by enabling the Stroke Style role for a named object.
 When using object references as stroke styles, changes to any of the stroke attributes of the referenced object are reflected in all uses of the stroke style.

 Some attributes of the stroke settings can be individually styled, independently of other attributes.
-These are the start and end caps, start and end arrows, and the dash, stripe and profile settings.
+These are the start and end caps, start and end arrows, the dash, stripe and profile settings.
 This includes using object references with the corresponding role (cap, arrow, dash, stripe, profile styles) to link to the stroke attribute of a named object.

 The shape of a stroke cap and arrow can be linked to an object shape so that the cap and arrow are automatically updated as the object shape changes.
 This can be done when creating new stroke cap or arrow styles (but not for presets) by enabling the Link to Object option.

 Expanding the Stroke